Homer: [fiddling with Cyrillic gear display] What country is this car from?

 - Voyager ran into the interstellar version of this — he forgot to mention the used spacecraft he sold Tom Paris was sentient and channeling Christine.

 - Alien Nation: One opener shows a Newcomer who runs a place like this giving the standard routine to a customer...
 Until he discovers a murder victim in the trunk of the car.
 (Then the scene shifts to the main plot.)

 - In "The Whole Truth", the used car salesman Harvey Hunnicut is a wheeler and dealer who is willing to tell any and every lie necessary to sell one of the dilapidated cars in his lot.
 However, an elderly man sells him a haunted Model A Ford for $25 which renders him incapable of telling a lie.

 - Lampshaded as a plot point in the episode "One for the Angels", where the CMOT Dibbler type uses his schtick to distract and delay Death, saving a young girl's life.

-- Arthur Daley of Minder was definitely one of these.
-Played by George Cole who was known for his role as Flash Harry of the St. Trinian's series (see above), Arthur constantly had his finger in a number of dirty pies which in at least one case did include selling shoddy cars, but was generally (at best) in the gray market, if not outright criminal.
+- Minder: Arthur Daley was definitely one of these.
+Played by George Cole who was known for his role as Flash Harry of the St. Trinian's series (see above), Arthur constantly had his finger in a number of dirty pies which in at least one case did include selling shoddy cars but was generally (at best) in the gray market, if not outright criminal.
 (The pilot episode mentioned that Arthur was mostly legitimate nowadays and possibly didn't need a "minder" (i.e. Mook) anymore.)